BananaPuncher714/LethalQuantities/README.md

 - Should work with custom events and other mods that change enemy spawn settings
 ## Known Incompatibilities
 - LethalLevelLoader - Partial incompatibility with custom dungeon flows
   - LethalLevelLoader prevents this mod from being able to change custom dungeon flow rarities.
 While changing vanilla dungeon flow rarities works fine, you will need to edit the mod's config which adds the custom dungeon flow specifically.
+This is an issue with LethalLevelLoader.
+  - For developers:
+	- LethalQuantities uses the vanilla dungeon flow rarity array in SelectableLevel.
+This should be used when considering which dungeon flow to spawn.
+Any alternative is intrusive.
+- LethalLevelLoader moons - Potential incompatibility
+  - Due to how LethalLevelLoader encourages moon creators to add custom enemies and items, certain incomplete item and enemy types may not be detected by LethalQuantities and cause errors when loading into a level.
+  - For developers:
+	- `EnemyType`s and `Item`s should **contain everything a vanilla object is expected to contain**.
 - Moon price changing mods
-  - If you modify moon prices, other mods may not be able to change the price correctly, or at all.
+  - If you modify moon prices with LethalQuantities, other mods may not be able to change the price correctly, or at all.
+  - For developers:
+	- The moon prices are set in a prefix for `StartOfRound.ChangePlanet` with a priority of 200.
+You can add your own prefix(with a higher priority value) or postfix to ensure that your prices are set properly.
 ## Configuration
 You must host or join a game at least once to generate the configuration files.
 Any missing or deleted files will be generated with the default options.
 By default, the only file that is generated is `Configuration.cfg`.
 You must enable global config files and individual moon config files in order to modify anything.
 - `Configuration.cfg` - Enable/disable other configuration files here